-

 The first form of man-to-man combat to become a game was wrestling.
 Several archaeological discoveries have determined that the Egyptians and Assyrians were applying headlocks and half-nelsons for sport as long as five thousand years ago.
 The temple tomb of … Continue reading

-Posted in Boxing, Grappling, History, Martial arts, Uncategorized
+Posted in Boxing, Grappling, History, Martial arts, Olympics, Uncategorized

 Tagged Ancient Greece, archaeological discoveries, Boxing, egyptian sport, folk legends, grappling, Greek kylix, japan sumo, Olympics, Pankration